Securities Investor Protection Corporation: Limits

 For example, if an investor had two Roth IRAS of $400,000 each, and an individual (non-IRA) account with $500,000, the two Roth IRAs would be considered a single "capacity" and the $800,000 sum would only be covered to the $500,000 limit (so $300,000 would be lost).
 The individual account is a distinct capacity and would be covered for its full $500,000 value.

-Annuities are not protected by SIPC insurance.

-Does not cover loss in value
+Recovery in kind

 Although modeled loosely on the Federal Deposit Insurance Corporation (FDIC) which protects bank customers, the SIPC has wider discretion in satisfying customer claims.
 When securities are missing, it can arrange to provide either replacement securities of the same kind, or their cash value on the date that its trustee was appointed to the case.
 The SIPC does not protect investors against any loss in the value of their securities, nor does it assume responsibility for any promises about investment performance.
-Unregistered securities and commodity contracts are not covered by the SIPC, even when brokered by a member firm.
+Unregistered securities, annuities and commodity contracts are not covered by the SIPC, even when brokered by a member firm.
 Account disputes with a brokerage that remains in business are not handled by the SIPC, but typically by the Financial Industry Regulatory Authority (FINRA) and the Commodity Futures Trading Commission (CFTC).

 Inasmuch as SIPC does not insure the underlying value of the financial asset it protects, investors bear the risk of the market.
 In addition, investors also bear any losses of account value that exceed the current amount of SIPC protection, namely $500,000 for securities.
 For example, if an investor buys 100 shares of XYZ company from a brokerage firm and the firm declares bankruptcy or merges with another, the 100 shares of XYZ still belong to the investor and should be recoverable.
 However, if the value of XYZ declines, SIPC does not insure the difference.
 In other words, the $500,000 limit is to protect against broker malfeasance, not poor investment decisions and changes in the market value of securities.
 In addition, SIPC may protect investors against unauthorized trades in their account, while the failure to execute a trade is not covered.
 Again, this only pertains to an insolvent broker or dealer.